piusnmuhumuza/software-engineering/dba_documentation.md

 REVOKE SELECT, UPDATE ON MY_TABLE FROM USER1, USER2;
 ```

+* The **``DENY``** command even though not very common or getting deprecated is mean't to outright prohibit a user from accessing database objects and also overrides any granted accesses.
+[Read here](https://learn.microsoft.com/en-us/sql/t-sql/statements/deny-transact-sql?view=sql-server-ver16).

 #### TCL | Transaction Control Language

 Sometimes argued to be part of the sub-language set as well, TCL commands are used to change the state of some data -- for example, to ``COMMIT`` transaction changes or to ``ROLLBACK`` transaction changes.